0xDigimon/Intelligent-Mobile-Robot-IMR/README.md

 # Intelligent-Mobile-Robot-IMR
 We've built an autonomous mobile robot entitled IMR ( Intelligent Mobile Robot ). <br>
-We will show How to build an Autonomous car with ROS
+We will show How to build an Autonomous car with ROS. <br>
+We made this repository of our mobile robot to help people install and configure their robots from the original Linorobot repository without encountering any problems.
 ## Tutorial
 You can read the full tutorial on how to build your Autonomous car on [our website](https://mostafasaleh1.github.io/graduation-project-website/).
 ### Requirements